sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 <span style="color:lime">"The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>

+- "A wise man can learn more from a foolish question than a fool can learn from a wise answer." - Bruce Lee

 - "Natural forces within us are the true healers of disease." - Hippocrates

 - "Chess, like love, is infectious at any age." - Flohr